.png)

 West Village

-If you’re seeking a classic speakeasy experience hearkening back to the 1920s, Little Branch is the place to go.
+If you’re seeking a classic speakeasy experience, Little Branch is the place to go.
 With its nondescript entrance and old-school house rules (no raised voices or bad behavior here), you’ll feel like you stepped right back into Prohibition times.

-The menu is straightforward, offering a generous selection of quintessential cocktails done exactingly well, plus complimentary snacks.
-There are plenty of cozy booths for a romantic date night, but for true cocktail aficionados, the bar is the place to be.
-There you’ll watch suspender-clad bartenders whip up cocktails, served to patrons over freshly chipped ice straight from the block.
+The menu is straightforward, offering a generous selection of quintessential cocktails plus complimentary snacks.
+There are plenty of cozy booths for a romantic date night, but for true cocktail aficionados, the bar is the place to be—you'll catch suspender-clad bartenders whipping up cocktails, served to patrons over freshly chipped ice straight from the block.

 Where: 20 7th Ave S, New York, NY 10014

-How to get in: Keep your eyes peeled for the unmarked brown door on the corner of Leroy and 7th Avenue.
+How to get in: Look for the unmarked brown door on the corner of Leroy and 7th Avenue.

 Basement